Holographic Will

 What is a Holographic Will?

 A holographic will is a will that is entirely handwritten by the person making it, who is known as the testator.
+Holographic Wills are relatively rare today, mainly due to their legal limitations and risks.

 Unlike typed or printed wills, which require formal witnessing procedures, a holographic will is as simple as it gets.
 That’s because this type of will typically doesn’t need to be witnessed, which makes them a quick and private option.